-These graphs show the results of the 2017 State DLM Assessment in ELA.
+These graphs show the results of the 2019 State DLM Assessment in ELA.
 The DLM Assessment is for students with significant cognitive disabilities.
-Qualifying students in grades 3-8 and grade 10 took the assessment in the spring of 2018.
+Qualifying students in grades 3 - 8 and 10 - 11 took the assessment in the spring of 2019.

-The results indicate that over half of the students are approaching their target goal.
+The results indicate that over half of the students are approaching or have met their target goal.